Instance Explainable Temporal Network For Multivariate Timeseries: Experiments and Analysis

 Our data consists of 15 variables in the following order $B_x$,$B_y$,$B_z$,$B_L$,$B_M$,$B_N$,$B_{mag}$,$V_x$,$V_y$,$V_z$,$V_{mag}$,$n_p$,$T_{par}$,$T_{per}$,$T_p$.
 The $V$'s refer to components of the ion velocity in the original frame and its magnitude, $n$ is the plasma density, $T_{par},T_{per}$ refer to ion temperature parallel and perpendicular to the magnetic field, respectively, and $T_p$ refers to the total ion temperature.
 Data is labeled by whether a given time window has FTE events (class 1) or no events (class 0).
 We do not specify the beginning or end of the event.
 A given interval with FTEs may have one or more FTEs.
 The labels were created by space physicists through visual inspection of the data.

-Data consists of 184 samples of class 0 and 227 samples of class 1 time series with an equal length of 1440.
+Data consists of 184 samples of class 0 and 227 samples of class 1 time series with an equal length of 5440.
 This data is divided into 295 train samples (169 class 1's), validation size of 33 (20 class 1's), and test size of 83 (38 class 1's).
+During training we down sample the time-series from 5440 to 1440 for computational efficiency.

+In figure \ref{fig:mms-b} we show the channel localization by the model aggregated over the entire test set.
+The top and bottom bars show the aggregated channel localization for class 0 (no event) and class 1 (event), respectively.
+For class 1, the network has picked the magnetic field channels with the strongest importance given to $B_N$ as expected.
+Note that the second highest importance is given to $B_x$ which is the closest to $B_N$ in the original frame.
+In class 0 cases, there would be nothing unique about $B_N$ or other magnetic field components and correctly the network has selected channels with plasma variables such as density and temperature as the most important.

+The importance of the magnetic field variables in class 1 events, as identified by the model, is further illustrated in \ref{fig:mms-c}.
+We included $B_x,B_y,B_z,B_L,B_M,B_N,B_{mag}$ as a part of ground truth channels in case of class 1.
+As we can see the model has high precision when it retrieves top few channels and the score gradually decreases as we look at more number of channels.
+The trend shows high agreement of retrieved channels to ground truth channels.
+We also map the standard deviation of hit rate across test set of the retrieved channels to have a better understanding of model performance.